KumarK-Hexaware/Loan-System/README.md

 /loanRequests GET //list of loans assigned to the CRM /loanUpdateBM POST //BMs approval for the loans /loanListAll GET //list of all the loans

+Json files(database):-
+CRM:All CRMs login details
+loanList:Loan list of all the users users:Login details of all the registered users